Diffusion through complex confining environments: fluctuating triply periodic minimal surfaces: Results

-Additionally there seems to be a dynamic effect that lies in the coupling of the object and the membrane, which can speed up diffusion It goes beyond the fact that pores can open due to the fluctuations.
-To investigate this aspect in more detail, we introduce two more variations of the dynamics for comparison.
+To investigate the relevance of these two different contributions in more detail, we introduce two variations of the dynamics for comparison.
 In the first scenario the membrane is frozen in its deformed state and does not fluctuate at all.
-In the second variation, the membrane is not affected by the presence of the particle, while the particle is still confined by the membrane.
-Consequently, the system is no longer in equilibrium, as it no longer follows the stationary probability distribution Eq.~\eqref{eq:prob}.
-Nevertheless, in our theoretical approach we can simply introduce these modifications and compare the results to conclude on the underlying reasons.
-In Fig.~\ref{fig:reason} we compare the MSD obtained as a consequence of the two modifications to the unmodified dynamics.
+The motion of the particle is confined by this frozen membrane.
+In the second variation, the membrane is not affected by the presence of the particle at all.
+That is, there is no deformational effect of the particle on the membrane.
+However, the particle is still confined by the membrane.
+Consequently, the system is no longer in equilibrium in both cases, as it no longer follows the stationary probability distribution Eq.~\eqref{eq:prob}.
+Nevertheless, in our theoretical approach we can simply introduce these modifications and compare the results to conclude on the importance of the underlying processes.

+In Fig.~\ref{fig:reason} we compare the MSD obtained from the two modifications to the unmodified equilibrium dynamics.
+All other parameters are kept the same, including the random seeds for the fluctuations in our simulations.
 In a frozen environment, we find that the particle moves slower than in a fluctuating environment.
-This is in line with our previous results in Fig.~\ref{fig:MSD2}, as it essentially essentially corresponds to the limit $M_\mathbf{R}/M_\phi\rightarrow\infty$.
-Interestingly, if one deactivates the action of the particle on the membrane, we see a comparable decrease in long-time diffusivity as well.
-Apparently, the effect of the particle on the membrane enhances membrane deformations, opening potential paths for the particle.
-It is therefore an essential part of the dynamics.
+This is in line with our previous results in Fig.~\ref{fig:MSD2}, as it essentially corresponds to the limit $M_\mathbf{R}/M_\phi\rightarrow\infty$.
+Interestingly, when we deactivate the action of the particle on the membrane, we see no decrease in long-time diffusivity within our standard deviations.
+This result confirms that the speed-up is significantly caused by the membrane fluctuations, and not notably by the force exerted by the particle on the membrane, which may contribute to widen the pores.